If you care about growth then you should care about retention.

 Retention is a measure of how many people return to your product over time.
 Without healthy user retention, your product is a leaky bucket.
 People sign up, check it out, then leave and you never see them again.

 You can pour as much time and money as you like into marketing and ads and still wind up with no long-term users.
-No long term users means no sustainable growth.
+No long-term users mean no sustainable growth.

 Focusing on user acquisition is important when you are starting out, but building sustainable, long-term growth comes down to user retention.